MonnieMcGee/TrackTrajectories/README.md

 The repository includes 4 data sets and 4 .R code files to analyze each data set.
 Data were gathered from Athletic.net for 4A - 6A high schools in Texas. "clean" data are those for which missing values are imputed or eliminated and the minutes:seconds format has been converted to seconds.
 Additional columns for the event and gender of runner have also been added.

+A manuscript using these data has been submitted for publication.
+If you use these data, please cite this repository.

 # Data sets are
 track1600clean.csv - clean data for 1600m runners